 - A minimum of four players must be dealt in at the start of the hand to qualify.

-> - Both cards in the hand must be used for full houses to qualify.
+- Both cards in the hand must be used for straight flushes to

-> - Payouts of the Bad Beat are as follows:
+- Payouts of the Bad Beat are as follows:

 - 50% of the Bad Beat Jackpot will be awarded to the Bad Beat hand (losing hand).

 - 25% of the Bad Beat Jackpot will be awarded to the winner of the hand.

 - 25% of the Bad Beat Jackpot will be awarded equally amongst the players on the game who received cards at the beginning of the hand and are present during the deal.

 - The hand must go to a showdown in order to qualify for the Bad Beat and eligible hands must be turned face up on the table.

 - If there are more than two hands that qualify for the jackpot within one hand, then the two highest hands will be considered for the winner and loser shares of the Bad Beat.

 - If two Bad Beats hit at the same time on two or more tables, surveillance will review the see which hand “started” first.
 If they started at the exact same time all payouts will be divided equally and all tables will be paid.